JetBrains/kotlin-web-site/docs/reference/coding-conventions.md

 * does not throw
 * has a `O(1)` complexity
-* is cheap to calculate (or cashed on the first run)
+* is cheap to calculate (or caсhed on the first run)
 * returns the same result over invocations